RSR Air/Fuel Ratio Gauges

 RSR Air Fuel Meters available with O2 sensor, without, or all by its lonesome

 If your vehicle already has one Oxygen Sensor all you need is the single display RSR Air/Fuel Ratio Gauge.
 If you need to install an O-Sensor in your exhaust we have the 18mm x 1.5mm weld-on, machined adapters.
-The complete kits are available with either one (1) wire, or four (4) wire oxygen sensors.
 One wire sensors are unheated and must be installed close to the exhaust port.
-Our Harley Davidson exhaust systems have an O-Sensor port in the front primary tube about 2 inches from the port itself and use one-wire sensors on carburetted systems.
+Our Harley Davidson exhaust systems for 30 years have had an O-Sensor port in the front primary tube about 2 inches from the port itself and use one-wire sensors on carburetted systems.

 There will be a test on this at 2 o'clock.